-The East Waste Charter (the Charter) was last reviewed and amended in June/July 2017 to coincide with City of Prospect joining East Waste as Constituent Council.
-In accordance with Clause 3.5 of the Charter, Constituent Councils may review the Charter at any time, but must at least be reviewed once every four years.
+The East Waste Charter (the Charter) was last reviewed and amended in June/July 2017 to coincide with City of Prospect joining East Waste as a Constituent Council.
+In accordance with Clause 3.5 of the Charter, Constituent Councils may review the Charter at any time, but it must at least be reviewed once in every four years.

-At the East Waste Board meeting held 20 February 2020 discussion ensued with respect to Agenda Item 7.1 - Financial Report - Budget Review Two, with respect to the return of the FY2018/19 East Waste Operating Surplus to Constituent Councils.
-The Board subsequently resolve (in part):
+At the East Waste Board meeting held on 20 February 2020, discussion occurred with respect to Agenda Item 7.1 - Financial Report - Budget Review Two, pertaining to the return of the FY2018/19 East Waste Operating Surplus to Constituent Councils.
+The Board subsequently resolved (in part):

-7.1 FINANCIAL REPORT - BUDGET REVIEW TWO

-Moved Mr Di Iulio that the Board:
+7.1 FINANCIAL REPORT - BUDGET REVIEW TWO Moved Mr Di Iulio that the Board: